Crystal Palace reappoint Roy Hodgson as manager until end of season

 Hodgson, 75, returns to manage his boyhood club for a second stint after Palace sacked Patrick Vieira last week following a run of 12 games without victory.

-The former England manager takes over with Palace fighting for Premier League survival, sitting three points above the relegation zone with 10 games to go.
+The former England manager takes over with the Eagles fighting for Premier League survival, sitting three points above the relegation zone with 10 games to go.

 Palace's next game is at home to Leicester when the Premier League resumes after the international break on April 1.